How to give CPR to a child

 Head tilt and chin lift

 Before you can give rescue breaths, you need to make sure that the child's airway is open.
 To do this, put one hand on his/ her forehead.
-Put one finger of the other hand under his/her chin (use two fingers if the child is older).
+Put one or two fingers of the other hand under his/her chin..
 Then, very gently, tilt the child's head up.

 This moves the child's tongue away from the back of his/her throat, where it could be blocking the airway.